shivampip/ItsBoring/README.md

 # AutoClicker
-Just record your mouse clicks and play them.
+Just record your mouse clicks, key hits and play them.
 Written in Python